wazo-platform/wazo-platform.org/content/uc-doc/contributors/typing.md

 ### Mixins {#typing-mixins}

-Mixin can be challenging to type if they have implicit dependency on other interfaces (i.e. expect the inheriting class to implement other methods used by the mixin implementation).
-Intersection types are not supported yet, but would allow specifying a self-type that combines the mixin’s interface.
+Mixins can be challenging to type if they have implicit dependency on other interfaces (i.e. expect the inheriting class to implement other methods used by the mixin implementation).
+Intersection types are not supported yet, but would allow specifying a self-type that combines the mixin’s interfaces.

+Intersection types are equivalent to ad-hoc subclasses of the types in the intersection.
+To type a mixin properly, the implicit dependencies must be made explicit, for example through a separate protocol or ABC defining the required interface, which the mixin can subclass.

 ### `Self` with inheritance {#typing-self}

 `Self` was introduced in 3.11, but is equivalent to `Self = TypeVar("Self", bound="MyClass")`.
-This can be important for classes that return themselves because simply using the class name with result in issues if the class is extended.
+This can be important for class methods that return instances of themselves because simply using the class name with result in issues if the class is extended.
 In simple cases you can return the class itself, but `Self` is a safer option.

 ```python
 from typing import Self  # Self was added in 3.11